kdoore/cs1335-gitbook-S16/menu_buttons.md

 ```
 int activeButton=0;  //no buttons are active
 final btn1 = 1;   //constant value can't be modified
-final btn2 = 2;
+final btn2 = 2;   // we use these as state indicator variables
-final btn3 = 3;
+final btn3 = 3;   // this makes our code easier to understand
 ```

 ###Menu Click Method()
-In the code above, when a click event happens
+In the code above, when a click event happens we simply call all menu-button click events, and after those events, we may have several buttons in the on-state.
+It's impossible for us to know which button was most recently clicked, or which button had already been in the on state.
+So, we need to add some logical structure to our code so we can determine which button should be identified as the activeButton.

+###Button1 Click()
+Based on the image above, we can start to think about this logic by focusing on just Button1.
+We can see from the image that the only time we need to